End-to-end Learning of a Fisher Vector Encoding for Part Features in Fine-grained Recognition: Introduction

-We therefore propose the integration of a well-known feature transformation method typically applied to local descriptors of keypoints, namely the Fisher vector encoding (FVE)~\cite{perronnin2007fisher,Perronnin10:ITF}, into convolutional neural network (CNN) architectures.
-The FVE enables handling different numbers of parts for each image, e.g., only those that are visible given the actual pose of the bird and the viewpoint, by computing a unified representation of fixed length independent of the number of detected parts (Fig.~\ref{fig:teaser}).
-Note that the problem of missing parts can also be observed when considering the ground-truth annotations of widely-used fine-grained datasets for bird species categorization~\cite{Birdsnap,NABirds,CUB_200_2011}, which are often used to evaluate the performance of new classification algorithms without taking the part detection into account.
-Common methods for filling the gaps of missing parts are simple, like the insertion of a constant value, e.g., filling with zeros~\cite{Goering14:NPT,liu2013bird,zhang2014part}.
-Other strategies insert the whole input image as a part (which is then rather a global feature than a local one), or a cropped part of the image around its center point.
-The latter can be motivated by a spatial prior, i.e., objects are more often located in the center of an image.
-Nevertheless, a gap filling strategy for handling missing parts is not required when using our method.
-Furthermore, our approach allows for neglecting an artificial order of parts, since there is usually no natural order of parts and each part should be treated equally.
+Fisher vector encoding (FVE)~\cite{perronnin2007fisher,Perronnin10:ITF} is a well-known feature transformation method typically applied to local descriptors of key points.
+When applied to part features, it allows for computing a unified representation of fixed length for each image, independent of the number of detected parts (Fig.~\ref{fig:teaser}).
+Note that the problem of missing parts can also be observed for ground-truth part annotations of fine-grained bird species datasets~\cite{Birdsnap,NABirds,CUB_200_2011}.
+Due to various poses and occlusions, some bird parts are not visible and cannot be annotated.
+These datasets are often used to evaluate the performance of classifiers without taking the part detection into account, and this requires a proper gap-filling strategy for missing parts.
+In contrast, no gap-filling is needed when using the FVE.
+Furthermore, FVE allows for neglecting an artificial order of parts since there is usually no natural order of parts, and each part should be treated equally.

-In contrast to previous approaches that apply some kind of FVE together with CNNs~\cite{cimpoi2015deep,song2017locally,tang2018deep,wieschollek2017backpropagation}, our method determines the underlying Gaussian mixture model~(GMM) with an iterative EM algorithm using mini-batch updates of parameters.
-With our approach, the parameters of the GMM are estimated jointly with the parameters of the CNN in an end-to-end manner.
-As the consequence, the GMM has a direct influence on the feature extraction within the CNN and also adapts to the changing feature representations during learning.
-Sect.~\ref{sec:methods} describes the details of our approach.
-The benefits are shown in defining new state-of-the-art results for CUB-200-2011\cite{CUB_200_2011} from 90.40\% to 90.95\%, NA-Birds\cite{NABirds} from 89.20\% to 90.30\%, and Birdsnap\cite{Birdsnap} from 84.30\% to 86.97\%.